I know I mention doing a lot of studying in this post, but trust me, it's worth it. |

 someone else’s.
 For this reason, I continue to recommend hiring a

 professional editor, if at all possible.
 I also recommend acquiring the services of beta readers and critique partners.
-Hopefully you’ll be able to do this in addition to hiring an editor, but if you can’t afford an editor, beta readers and critique partners can save your work in certain ways.

 A